hawkfish/textform/docs/layouts/md.rst

 Google Markdown
 ===============

-.. py:currentmodule:: textform.formats.md
+.. py:currentmodule:: textform.layouts.md

-The ``md`` format reads and writes records  as Markdown tables using an interface that looks like :py:mod:`csv`.
+The ``md`` layout reads and writes records  as Markdown tables using an interface that looks like :py:mod:`csv`.

 Standard Markdown does not support tables, but Google Markdown as used in github does.
-This format lets you read and write that format for text record processing.
+This layout lets you read and write that layout for text record processing.

 .. py:class:: LineReader(iterable, **config)

     An :py:obj:`iterator` that returns strings parsed with :py:func:`split_escaped`.
-    It skips rows which are header formatting.
+    It skips rows which are header layoutting.

 .. py:class:: DictReader(iterable[, fieldnames=None[, **config]])